streamr-dev/streamr-docker-dev/README.md

 ## Troubleshooting

+### Metamask transactions are stuck

+This is a common problem on Metamask when switching inbetween chains.
+Clearing the transaction history in Metamask usually fixes this issue:
+Click, 'Settings', then 'Advanced', then, 'Reset Account'.

 ### Making image uploads to AWS work

 Uploading images to AWS needs credentials to be able to access the target S3 bucket.